Finnish cuisine: Meats from Finland

-The most popular meats in Finland are pork (33.5 kg/year/person in 2005), beef (18.6 kg), chicken (13.3 kg).
+The most popular meats in Finland are pork (33.5 kg/year/person in 2005), beef (18.6 kg), and chicken (13.3 kg).
 Approximately one third of this is eaten as sausage (makkara), which is mostly made from pork but often mixes in other meats as well.
 Horse meat, lamb and reindeer make up a small portion of the total meat consumption, but they are widely available.

 In addition to domesticated animals, there are long traditions of hunting and fishing in Finland.
 The hunters focus on deer, moose and bear, but small game such as hare, duck and grouse are popular.
-Approximately 70,000–80,000 moose are culled yearly producing significant amounts of meat.
+Approximately 70,000–80,000 moose are culled yearly, producing significant amounts of meat.
 Due to very strict food hygiene regulations, moose meat is mainly consumed within households and is rarely obtainable in restaurants.

 Berries

 Arctic wild berries are distinctively featured in Finnish cuisine with their strong flavor and high nutrient content.
 Traditionally, they were eaten fresh in summer and dried at other times of year.
-It is still quite common to go picking berries straight from the forests – in fact, wild berries are free to pick in any forest, state or private, except in close proximity to dwellings (see Freedom to roam).
+It is still quite common to go picking berries straight from the forests – in fact, wild berries are free to pick in any forest, state or private, except in close proximity to dwellings (see freedom to roam).
 Wild raspberries (vadelma), bilberries (mustikka) and lingonberries (puolukka) are found in almost every part of Finland, while cloudberries (lakka), cranberries (karpalo), arctic brambles (mesimarja) and sea buckthorns (tyrni) grow in more limited areas.
 The intensely flavored wild strawberry (metsämansikka) is a seasonal delicacy decorating cakes, served alone, with cream, or with ice cream.
 Farmed strawberry (mansikka) is also very common.

 Today, berries are no longer dried for winter consumption but usually frozen.
 They may be used as ingredients, or eaten on their own, for example, with porridge and sugar.
 Kiisseli (a sweet soup of berry juice and berries thickened with potato starch) is a common dessert.
 Homemade berry juices and jams are common, especially among older people.
 While berries are most often used for desserts, they are also served with meat, especially the sour lingonberry relish.

-Bilberry kiisseli (mustikkakiisseli) and pie (mustikkapiirakka), made from wild bilberries (Vaccinium myrtillus), are traditional Finnish desserts.
+Bilberry kissel|kiisseli (mustikkakiisseli) and pie (mustikkapiirakka), made from wild bilberries (Vaccinium myrtillus), are traditional Finnish desserts.
 Bilberries are frequently used in Finnish cuisine, both as an ingredient, such as bilberry pie, and also served with cream or ice cream.
 They are often used on top of viili and other yogurt-type dishes.